rntrp/default-method-lookup-utils/README.md

 * Java 7 and 8 must call a private constructor of `MethodHandles.Lookup`.
 Obviously, it's no good, if the program runs under a `SecurityManager` with draconian security policy, so you may want to loosen these restrictions.
-Since default methods were introduced in Java 8, on Java 7 the utility class functionality is limited to calling the overridden default methods.
+Since default methods were introduced in Java 8, on Java 7 the utility class functionality is limited to calling overridden object methods.
 This approach throws an `IllegalAccessException` with later Java versions.
 * With Java 9 onwards there is no need in calling any private constructor, since `MethodHandles.lookup()` is now capable of finding default interface methods.
 However, this method doesn't work with Java 7 and 8, but the method itself is present.